sybrew/the-seo-framework/readme.txt

 TODO make issue: We should upgrade the twitter profile inputs to become fully qualified URLs.
 	-> We can then use these inputs for the knowledge graph more easily, and extract the handle from the URI for Twitter Card.

+TODO for all the instances of "Allow 0 to be the", should we introduce coalesce_strlen?

+TODO The logo isn't registered from the Schema.org information in Google Search Console.
+Yoast provided a workaround by implementing this aside from all their other data -- they are somehow aware?
+We should also output this second script under Meta/Schema/Entities/Logo?

+TODO use the word "robust" and "lightweight" and "unbranded" in our intro?

 **Detailed log**

 **For everyone:**